Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Related Work

 There have also been recent attempts to utilize the expressive power of the representations encoded in large multi-modal models for detecting sets of keypoints.
 Few-shot methods require supervision in the form of a support set at inference time~\cite{lu2022few,lu2024detect,hirschorn2024graph}.
 Zero-shot methods forego the need for such supervision, but instead require that keypoints should be described via natural language prompts~\cite{zhang2023clamp,zhang2024open}.
 Describing common keypoints (\eg `the left eye') can be easily done via language, but how to best describe less salient points via text is not so clear.
 There have also been attempts to develop models that can take different various modalities (\ie text and or keypoints) as input~\cite{lu2024openkd}.
 While promising, these methods make use of large multi-modal models and need large quantities of keypoint supervision data, spanning many diverse keypoints and categories, for pretraining.

-{\bf Unsupervised / weakly-supervised methods.} Methods that do not use correspondence supervision during training range from completely unsupervised approaches~\cite{thewlis2017unsupervised, thewlis2019unsupervised, aygun2022demystifying, amir2021deep, taleof2feats}, zero-shot methods that only use test-time information about the relationships between keypoints~\cite{ofri2023neural, zhang2023telling}, dense methods that directly impose structure on the correspondence field~\cite{cheng2024zero}, and weakly supervised methods that use extra labels like segmentation masks or camera pose~\cite{kanazawa2016warpnet, mariotti2024improving, barel2024spacejam}.
-Earlier unsupervised methods typically use self-supervised objectives that make use of synthetic deformations/augmentations of the same image~\cite{thewlis2017unsupervised} or by using cycle consistencies~\cite{thewlis2019unsupervised} to provide pseudo ground truth correspondence.
+{\bf Unsupervised / weakly-supervised methods.} Methods that do not use correspondence supervision during training range from unsupervised approaches using general-purpose backbones~\cite{amir2021deep, taleof2feats}, very weakly supervised methods that only assume an curated training set without labels, \eg images of a single category~\cite{thewlis2017unsupervised, thewlis2019unsupervised, aygun2022demystifying}, zero-shot methods that only use test-time information about the relationships between keypoints~\cite{ofri2023neural, zhang2023telling}, dense methods that directly impose structure on the correspondence field~\cite{cheng2024zero}, and weakly supervised methods that use extra labels like segmentation masks or camera pose~\cite{kanazawa2016warpnet, mariotti2024improving, barel2024spacejam}.
+Earlier unsupervised methods typically use self-supervised objectives that make use of synthetic deformations/augmentations of the same image~\cite{thewlis2017unsupervised} or by using cycle consistencies~\cite{thewlis2019unsupervised, truong2021warp, truong2022probabilistic} to provide pseudo ground truth correspondence.
 Later it was observed that large pretrained vision models naturally posses features that are very strong for SC, despite not being trained on this task explicitly.
 As a result, more recent unsupervised methods tend to not train their own backbones from scratch and instead explore ways to aggregate~\cite{amir2021deep, taleof2feats}, or align~\cite{gupta2023asic, mariotti2024improving} these features across images.